 How did we do?

 Happy to say, the little one loved it.
 She’s a natural when it comes to camping!
-And her first camping trip went so smoothly, we’re already planning a few more overnight outings — longer ones, and farther away.
+And her first camping trip went so smoothly, we ended up going on a few more overnight outings that first summer—longer ones, and farther away.